geozeke/familytree/README.md

 2. Export the website of a family tree created with [MacFamilyTree][def] to a folder.
-Compress (tar) the folder containing the site and copy the tar file to the target server.
+Compress (tar) the folder containing the site and copy the tarball to the target server.
 Un-tar it on the server, and copy all the files as follows:

     ```zsh